 Teaching sustainability accounting with case studies: a reflection on opportunities, challenges and solutions

 Thuy Thanh Tran is an Assistant Professor of Sustainability Accounting at TBS Education, Toulouse, France.
 She has incorporated sustainability into the accounting curriculum in Europe and South America for many years.
-Here, she reflects on teaching sustainability through case studies, highlighting the opportunities, challenges, and potential solutions.
+Here, she reflects on teaching sustainability accounting through case studies, highlighting the opportunities, challenges, and potential solutions.

 Sustainability is one of the foremost challenges of our time, and higher education is crucial for enhancing students’ competencies to become sustainability change agents.
 I believe educators can adopt pedagogical approaches that drive the necessary transformations to sustain the environment and society.
 This aligns with the increasing calls for higher education to encourage more critical thinking in students by adopting innovative pedagogies.